Certified Nurse Assistant (CNA)

 - Students who have completed a nursing program outside the United States and who are awaiting licensure in this country, submit the following documentation: a copy of out of country license or certificate, copy of school transcript translated to English and a copy of out of country criminal background check translated to English, or;

-- Individuals who have completed the Unlicensed Assistive Personnel (UAP) training (submit the following documentation: an official letter, signed and dated from the Administrator or HR representative that verifies UAP training has been completed and verifies employment dates) or;
+- Individuals who have completed the Unlicensed Assistive Personnel (UAP) training (submit the following documentation: an official letter, signed and dated from the Administrator or HR representative that verifies UAP training, that consists of 175 hours has been completed and verifies employment has been within the last two years) or;

 - Individuals listed on the Missouri State Certified Nurse Assistant Register on inactive status (submit the following documentation: a copy of Missouri certificate or the Missouri CNA registry print-out) or;